ComposableFi/composable/rfcs/0009-asset-registry-existential-deposit-workflow.md

 ## Background
 ---

-Existential Deposits are the minimum value required of a balance to exists on our chains.
+Existential Deposits are the minimum balance required of an account to exist on our chains.
 Given that different tokens will have different values, its necessary to have different Existential Deposit values for different tokens.